emacs-php/php-mode/README.md

 (with-eval-after-load 'php-ide
   (custom-set-variables
-   '(php-ide-features '(eglot))              ;; and/or '(phpactor), '(lsp-mode), '(lsp-bridge) '(php-ide-eglot-executable 'intelephense)  ;; or 'phpactor, a path string, or a list of strings '(php-ide-mode-lighter "")))               ;; hide PHP-IDE from the mode line
+   '(php-ide-features '(eglot))              ;; and/or '(phpactor), '(lsp-mode), '(lsp-bridge) '(php-ide-eglot-executable 'intelephense)  ;; or 'phpantom, 'php-lsp, 'phpactor, a path string, or a list of strings '(php-ide-mode-lighter "")))               ;; hide PHP-IDE from the mode line
 ```